 Instructions

-- Wrap potatoes in foil OR rub with a little bit of vegetable oil, prick with a fork and place on a lined baking sheet.
-Place in the oven and bake for 1 hour or until tender.
+- Wrap potatoes in foil or rub with a bit of vegetable oil, prick with a fork, and place on a lined baking sheet.
+Place in the oven and bake for 1 hour, or until fork-tender.

 - Remove from the oven and allow to cool for 10 minutes.
-Reduce oven to 350 degrees.
+Reduce the oven temperature to 350°F (175°C).

 - Using a knife, cut each potato in half lengthwise.
 Spoon out the inside of the potatoes into a large mixing bowl, taking care not to break the skin.
 Leave a thin lining of potato for support.
 Return the potato skins to the baking sheet.

-- In the large mixing bowl, add the butter, sour cream, milk, salt, garlic powder, pepper, paprika, onion powder, 2/3 cup cheddar cheese and 3 slices crumbled bacon.
-Mash and mix until combined, but still slightly chunky.
-Scoop filling into the shells, top each potato with remaining cheese.
+- In the large mixing bowl, add the butter, sour cream, milk, salt, garlic powder, pepper, paprika, onion powder, 2/3 cup cheddar cheese, and 3 slices of crumbled bacon.
+Mash and mix until combined but still slightly chunky.
+Scoop filling into the shells, and top each potato with the remaining cheese.

-- Place in the oven and bake for 20-25 minutes or until the cheese is melty.
-Remove from the oven and sprinkle with reserved bacon and the chives.
+- Place in the oven and bake for 20–25 minutes, or until the cheese is melty.
+Remove from the oven and sprinkle with the reserved bacon and the chives.
 Enjoy immediately.

 Can you freeze these?